Cajac/picoCTF-Writeups/picoCTF_2023/Reverse_Engineering/Ready_Gladiator_0.md

 Then I started to write to my own warrior, a self-destructive one the kills itself with the `dat` instruction.

-After some trial and error with the minimal syntax this became the result which I named `looser.red`
+After some trial and error with the syntax this became the result which I named `looser.red`
 ```
 ;redcode
 ;name Looser